 The new Marcello C Tridente Ice Age (Ref.
-2005.6) automatic diving watch offers you a not only an impressive water resistance rating of 100 ATM (or, using more common value, 1000 meters!) but also sports a high quality Swiss made self-winding movement, which is packed inside a chunky, dependable-looking stainless steel body.
+2005.6) automatic diving watch offers you not only an impressive water resistance rating of 100 ATM (or, using more common value, 1000 meters!) but also sports a high quality Swiss made self-winding movement, which is packed inside a chunky, dependable-looking stainless steel body.
 In other words, it is basically a true professional diving tool that can also be worn as a casual wristwatch if you don’t mind its mildly intimidating size of more than 44 millimeters.

 Marcello C doesn’t often spoil us with new models, but when it does, it is something worth mentioning.

 While not particularly impressive style-wise (let’s be honest here: the watch look like hundreds of other divers from numerous European and Japanese watchmakers,) the new Marcello C Tridente Ice Age (Ref.
 2005.6) sports a remarkable water resistance rating of whole 1000 meters!

 Well, the outstanding water-tightness of the timepiece somewhat explains its lack of visual originality.
 Like most hammers and chain-saws look like they were manufactured on the same factory, the same goes to professional diving watches.
 They are supposed to tell you how much time you spent underwater, not to express your unique personality on the surface (you possibly have your iPad for that.)

 And the watch will accomplish its task well, since its matte black dial offers excellent contrast for the luminous Arabic numerals, hour markers and all three hands (yes, even the centrally positioned seconds hand has a small dot of luminous substance on it so that you can always know whether your watch has run out of juice or keeps doing its job.)